-I got into a discussion a while ago about writing for money.
+I got into a discussion the other day about writing for money.
 My friend is a professional writer and does it full time; she has the university degree and the education to support it.
 Myself, I am a hobby writer at best, and write strictly for a bit of fun and a bit of spare money.

 We got discussing the rates that we write for, and compared to her, I write for pennies.
 I polled others that do similar work to what I do, and the top rate was about 20 cents per word.
 But, even though some of our rates are low, everyone is able to make an hourly rate that is acceptable to them and they want to make.
 Typically this means several articles within an hour.